agu3rra/devsecops-workshop/docs/readme.md

 > More soon...

 ## Challenges & Solutions
 1. How to generate `WARNING/ERROR` type logs in case everything goes smoother than usual.
+[Ans.](#generating-a-log-entry-for-testing)
 1. Latency: how frequent do we trigger log retrieval?
-Pooling or event-based? **ANS.:** The architecture using Azure Monitor and Event Grid makes it event-based.
-Event-Grid triggers a call to the Azure Function that effectively logs an entry to Azure Blob Storage.
+Pooling or event-based? **ANS.:** This is transparent to us via Azure Monitor and Data Collections in Azure.
-1. How to ensure we don't send a gargantuan amount of logs to blobs, so I don't have to sell my kidney to pay for it. 😅
+1. How to ensure we don't send a gargantuan amount of logs to blobs, so I don't have to sell my kidney to pay for it. 😅 ANS.: Data collection rules allow fine grained filtering of logs.
-1. Do we write a pipeline that does `terraform apply` upon receiving updates on this repo?
-ANS.: Perhaps it will be a bit messy integrating SAP's Github.tools to AzureDevOps?
+1. Do we write a pipeline that does `terraform apply` upon receiving updates on this repo? **ANS.:** Perhaps it will be a bit messy integrating SAP's Github.tools to AzureDevOps?
 Let's try local Terraform only.
-1. Define upload path semantics.
-ANS.: done [here](#upload-path-semantics).
+1. Define upload path semantics. **ANS.:** done by the data collection redirection rule.
-1. What happens if they ask me to start sending logs from a new VM?
-Can I have it so, I can simply append the new VM in the list and magic happens?
-Upload paths should allow VM identification for effective blob retrieval.
+1. What happens if they ask me to start sending logs from a new VM? **ANS.:** we can add an Azure Monitor Agent to the VM as an extension and create a new data collection rule to forward them to the existing Blob storage and Log Analytics Workspace.
-1. Encoding of logs before sending so they don't get messed up because of special formatting.
+1. Encoding of logs before sending so they don't get messed up because of special formatting. **ANS.:** automatically done for us.
 1. How can I detect if the VM was shutdown and logs are no longer flowing?
-1. How does an Azure Function receive input?
+1. ~~How does an Azure Function receive input?~~ **ANS.:** I saw that, but it's not important anymore since we got it working without one.
-1. Issue with Terraform latest `azurerm` plugin.
-ANS.: Using version 3.55.0.
+1. Issue with Terraform latest `azurerm` plugin. **ANS.:** Using version 3.55.0 on macOS worked.
 It's been quite tedious to quickly change provider version.
 I can't explain why newer versions fail to be able to register with Azure.
-One can disable registration, but I just avoided doing that as it seems it can mess up my Azure thingy.
+It was eventually leading me to all sorts of issues given how old it was.
+I switched to completing the exercise using WSL on my home PC since I had no issues using the latest plugin versions there.
-1. Difficulty enabling the VM extension required to attach VM to Azure Analytics Workspace.
-ANS.: further reading into Azure Monitoring Agent docs and enablement of public IP to VM to be able to SSH into it.
+1. Difficulty enabling the VM extension required to attach VM to Azure Analytics Workspace. **ANS.:** further reading into Azure Monitoring Agent docs and enablement of public IP to VM to be able to SSH into it.
-1. Blob storage in Azure allowed `anonymous` access when visiting the Portal UI despite the fact I had explictly set it to `private` mode.
-I found this setting had been overriden by the storage account config.
+1. Blob storage in Azure allowed `anonymous` access when visiting the Portal UI despite the fact I had explictly set it to `private` mode. **ANS.:** I found this setting had been overriden by the storage account config.
 That fixed the issue.
 1. ~~Bumps on the road found between `Standard` and `Premium` features in Azure resources.
-E.g.: vault role assignment for managed identities.~~.
-I was looking at the wrong menu (Azure Portal UI can be deceiving).
+E.g.: vault role assignment for managed identities.~~. **ANS.:** I was looking at the wrong menu (Azure Portal UI can be deceiving).

 ## Insights
 - Network Security Groups used from the get go in Azure grant you default security settings.
 E.g.: I wasn't able to SSH into my VM even after I exposed it via a publicly accessible IP address.
 Only by adding my local PC to the list of security rules, I was able to do that.